 - Protecting the rights or personal safety of Taft’s employees.

-California Residents.
-We will not disclose or share your Personal Information with third parties for the purposes of third-party marketing to you without your prior consent.
+Pursuant to California Civil Code Section § 1798.83, we will not disclose or share your personal information with third parties for the purposes of third-party marketing to you without your prior consent.

 Any personal data we collect from you is processed in the legitimate interest of our business and providing our services to you as the lawful means of such processing.
 You may always withdraw your consent to our use of your personal data as described below.
 We will only retain your personal data for the time necessary to provide you the information and services to which you have consented, to comply with the law and in accordance with your rights below.